If you live off campus, or are considering it, we encourage you to visit the Off-Campus College website for news, listings and important information.

 For many students, living off campus can be quite rewarding; however, it does present new responsibilities and challenges.

 For financial aid purposes, your estimated cost of attendance consists of tuition and fees, room and board, books and personal expenses, regardless of whether you live on or off-campus.
 Only students living off-campus with a parent have a reduced cost of attendance.

 Some may think off-campus living is less expensive.
-However, do not forget to factor in and consider all off-campus expenses such as rent, utilities, renter's insurance, phone charges, food, furnishings, cleaning supplies, and transportation before making your decision.
+However, do not forget to factor in and consider all off-campus expenses such as rent, utilities, renter's insurance, phone charges, food, furnishings, cleaning supplies and transportation.

-Financial aid funds (with the exception of Federal work-study) are applied to your semester bill first.
-If you live in non-university housing, tuition & fees should be the only charges on your bill.
+Financial aid funds (with the exception of Federal Work Study) are applied to your semester bill first.
+If you live in non-university housing, tuition and fees should be the only charges on your bill.
 If your financial aid is more than tuition and fees, you will be issued a refund at the beginning of each semester that can be used to pay for off-campus living expenses.
 Your financial aid for the academic year will be based on the 9 months you are enrolled for: typically fall and spring semesters.
-Therefore, any refunds received should be budgeted appropriately and are not intended to help meet summer expenses, even though leases may run for a 12-month period.
+Therefore, any refunds received should be budgeted appropriately and are not intended to help meet summer expenses even though leases may run for a 12-month period.